 To open a new Incognito window in Chrome, right-click on the Chrome icon and select “New incognito window”.

 YouTube black screens may occur if your web browser isn’t updated to its latest build.
-It is possible that it is still using the Adobe Flash Player plug-in which isn’t supported by YouTube anymore.
+It may be still using the Adobe Flash Player plug-in which isn’t supported by YouTube anymore.
 Make sure that your browser is updating to its latest build.
 We have listed a method on how to update Google Chrome.
 If you are using another browser, you can uninstall it using the Programs and Features, download the latest browser from its official website, and then install it.

 Note: Also try streaming videos in a different browser than the one you are using.
 This way we will be able to determine whether the problem is with your browser or it is happening with all the browsers on your computer.